Blooming tea or flowering tea is made of premium green tea leaves and edible flowers. Therefore making blooming tea is as simple as brewing hot tea.

 In other words, please enjoy the show at eye level.

-It’s advisable to pour all the brewed tea into another container before drinking it so that you won’t over steep your tea.
+It’s advisable to pour all the brewed tea into another container before drinking it so that you won’t over steep your cup of tea.
 Depending on the tea, some tea may turn bitter if it’s over-steeped.
 Besides that, it’s also easier to enjoy your drink without having tea leaves or flower petals floating around.

 When you want to re-steep your blooming tea for a 2nd or 3rd brew, do not pour hot water directly onto the flower.